Huotes/CommitMaker/README.md

 Crime does not pay - unless you are an undertaker following Walker, Texas Ranger, on a routine patrol.

 Noah was the only man notified before Chuck Norris relieved himself in the Atlantic Ocean.

+Chuck Norris once ate three 72 oz. steaks in one hour.
+He spent the first 45 minutes having sex with his waitress.